OlegHQ/aws-cdk/packages/@aws-cdk/aws-eks-v2-alpha/README.md

 [+] AWS::IAM::OIDCProvider TestCluster/OpenIdConnectProviderNative TestClusterOpenIdConnectProviderNative0BE3F155
 ```

-1. Run `cdk import --force` and provide the ARN of the existing OpenIdConnectProvider when prompted.
-You will get a warning about pending changes to existing resources that is expected.
+5. Run `cdk import --force` and provide the ARN of the existing OpenIdConnectProvider when prompted.
+You will get a warning about pending changes to existing resources which is expected.

-2. Run `cdk deploy` to apply any pending changes.
+6. Run `cdk deploy` to apply any pending changes.
 This will apply the destroy/orphan changes in the above example.

 If you are creating the OpenIdConnectProvider manually via `new eks.OpenIdConnectProvider`, follow these steps: